Meet your 2023-2024 Board of Directors.

 Candice joined VIATA, now PACTA BC, in 2011.

-Robyn has worked with animals since she was just fifteen years old, beginning her animal training career with Atlantic Bottlenose Dolphins and African Black footed Penguins.
-After moving to Nanaimo in 2005, Robyn expanded into the dog training world and ultimately founded Best Paw Forward Dog Training in Nanaimo in 2006.
-She and her two dogs taught all levels of obedience, dog care, behaviour problems, dog aggression, protection training, police K9 and search and rescue.
-She achieved her certification as a Master Dog Trainer, is a graduate from the Animal Care Aide program at Vancouver Island University, and is also a Certified Instructor for DOGSAFE Canine First Aid.
+Robyn has worked with animals since she was fifteen years old, beginning her animal training career with Atlantic Bottlenose Dolphins and African Penguins in Edmonton.
+After moving to Nanaimo in 2005, Robyn expanded into the dog care and training world and ultimately founded Best Paw Forward Dog Training in Nanaimo in 2006.
+She and her two dogs taught all levels of classes and one on one lessons for more than 15 years.
+Robyn is a graduate from the Animal Care Aide program at Vancouver Island University and is also a Certified Instructor for Dogsafe Canine First Aid.
 Her main teacher today is Ty, a 13 year old border collie mix, who is so unique that he is adored by everyone—especially those he teaches at the Dogsafe class.